Faisalsaddiqui/quiz-app-backend/README.md

 ### Contributing:
 Contributions are welcome!
-Please follow these steps to contribute Fork the repository
+Please follow these steps to contribute

-Create a new branch
+Fork the repository and Create a new branch
 ```
 git checkout -b feature/YourFeature
 ```